kirilenkobm/SSP/README.md

 # Subset Sum problem

 Each problem requires a solution.
+And the subset sum problem is not an exception.
+Here, you can find an algorithm that effectively solves this problem.

-A formal definition of the subset sum problem is:
+#### A formal definition of the subset sum problem is:

 - A set of integers S is given